skyvers/skyve-dev-guide/chapters/content-repository-tools.md

 inserted into the database by other means, the indexes will not be updated automatically.

-To reindex the repository, run the reindex.bat file located at &lt;
+To reindex the repository, run the reindex.bat file located at `<Project Home Directory>/prod/backup/`.
-Project Home Directory &gt;/prod/backup/

 **[⬆ back to top](#contents)**